gragorther/website-hugo/content/posts/pesto/index.md

 ---
 title: Pesto a la Pedro
-description: Learn how to prepare a simple but delicious dish with pesto.
+summary: Learn how to prepare a simple but delicious dish with pesto.
 date: "2025-01-26"
-categories:
+tags:
   - cooking
-tags:
   - pesto
   - garlic
 ---